ORNL/certified/docs/how-to-guides.md

         certified introduce /home/other_user/etc/certified/id.crt \
                   --scope user \
                   --config $VIRTUAL_ENV/etc/certified \
-                  >/home/other_user/etc/certified/id/anapi.crt
+                  >/home/other_user/anapi.json

     Note: `--scope` is ignored at present.

     Of course, UNIX permissions don't allow doing this directly, but the basic idea is the same.
-Both the other user's `id.crt` file and your returned signature (`crt` file) are public documents, and can be exchanged in the open -- for example by email or via posting to github.
+Both the other user's `id.crt` file and your returned signature (json file) are public documents, and can be exchanged in the open -- for example by email or via posting to github.

+    The `other_user` needs to do two things to use this introduction.
+First, they need to import it into their certificate list,

+        certified add-intro /home/other_user/anapi.json \
+                --config /home/other_user/etc/certified

+    and then they need to create a yaml file describing the service which requires it (using add-service mentioned above).

     Technical Note: the service trusts itself as an authorizor by default because `CA.crt` is copied to the service's `trusted_clients`